hill/doto/README.md

 # doto todo ✅

-doto is a really simple plain text todo list manager written in Rust.
+doto is a really simple `todo.txt` manager written in Rust.

 I like `todo.txt`s but I also like a little bit of management